Serious Fractures in an Auto Accident

 Consequences: A delay in diagnosing an injury of the spine can cause neurologic damage.
 Sometimes, this damage could have been avoided with a proper diagnosis.

-Quality of Life: If this damage leads to losses of a motor or sensory function, this can cause quality of life problems.
-This could impact people’s ability to work, attend school, or care for their family.
+Quality of Life: If this damage leads to losses of a motor or sensory function, this can cause the quality of life problems.
+This could impact people’s ability to work, attend school, or care for their families.

 Suspicion is Needed: If someone has been diagnosed with a pelvic fracture in a car crash, it is important for everyone to be aware that a fracture of the spine may also be present.
 This suspicion can prevent an injury from being missed.